Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Estimation with the Gaver-Stehfest algorithm

-We finally conclude this numerical study by testing our estimation method to estimate initial distributions different from Gamma distributions.
+We finally conclude this numerical study by testing our estimation method on other initial distributions than Gamma distributions.
 To do this, we apply the same protocol as the one used for the estimations in Figure~\ref{fig:estimation_gaver_stehfest_random_variables}.
-The only thing that change is that we will consider the following three initial distributions to do our estimation, for all $x\geq0$:
+The only thing that changes is that we consider the following three initial distributions to do our estimation, for all $x\geq0$:

 In the above, $n_{0,1}$ corresponds to the density of a Weibull distribution with parameters $\left(11,2\right)$, and~$n_{0,2}$ corresponds to the density of a Nakagami distribution with parameters $\left(6,2\right)$.
-These distributions are interesting to consider since they verify~\eqref{eq:assumptions_main_result_chaplaplace}, and since they are unimodal, which is biologically relevant.
+These distributions are interesting to consider since they verify the assumptions of Theorem~\ref{te:model_approximation} and Proposition~\ref{prop:link_laplace_transforms}, and since they are unimodal, which is biologically relevant.
 In addition, $n_{0,3}$ corresponds to the density of a mixture of Gamma distribution with parameters $(8,8)$ with another Gamma distribution with parameters~$(11,3)$, so is the density of a bimodal distribution.
 This type of distribution is not biologically relevant, but interesting to consider to know if our method can be adapted to other contexts.
 We plot in Figure~\ref{fig:estimation_gaver_stehfest_other_distributions} the estimation results we have obtained with the distributions defined in~\eqref{eq:definition_other_initial_distributions}.
-We observe in Figures~\ref{fig:estimation_gaver_stehfest_other_distributions_first} and~\ref{fig:estimation_gaver_stehfest_other_distributions_second} that the estimations obtained with $\overline{n}_0^{(N,K,\alpha)}$ are better than the ones obtained with $\widehat{n}_0^{(\text{old},N,\alpha)}$, since the diffusivity of the curve is now better captured.
+We observe in Figures~\ref{fig:estimation_gaver_stehfest_other_distributions_first} and~\ref{fig:estimation_gaver_stehfest_other_distributions_second} that the estimations obtained with $\overline{n}_0^{(N,K,\alpha)}$ are better than the ones obtained with $\overline{n}_0^{(\text{old},N,\alpha)}$, since the diffusivity of the curve is now better captured.
 We also observe in Figure~\ref{fig:estimation_gaver_stehfest_other_distributions_third} that the red curve follows the black curve more precisely than the blue curve, particularly in the modes of the distribution.
-We thus conclude that the estimator we have constructed in this work improves the estimations done with~the estimator constructed in~\cite{olaye_transport_2025}, even in a general context.
+We thus conclude that the estimator we have constructed in this work improves the estimations done with~the estimator constructed in~\cite{olaye_transport_2026}, even in a general context.